Type 1 Diabetes

 Type 1 diabetes may cause:

-Without insulin your body will need to find new forms of energy.
+Without insulin, the body will need to find new forms of energy.
 This will cause an imbalance in the body called ketoacidosis.
 It is a severe state that can lead to coma or death.
 Ketoacidosis may cause:

 Type 1 diabetes is diagnosed based on the results of blood tests and other criteria.
 These include: